Updated weather forecast for the 2024 Paris Olympic men’s golf event at Le Golf National

 Sunday, Aug.
 4

-Mostly cloudy throughout the day with a high of 78 degrees.
-A 25% chance of rain in the early-morning hours with less than a 15% chance after 10 a.m.
-Winds 5-10 mph.
+Mostly cloudy throughout the day with a high of 79 degrees.
+Less than a 10% chance of rain and winds 5-10 mph.

 © 2024 KOBI-TV NBC5.
 All rights reserved unless otherwise stated.